Maheer96/BaseScript/content/JavaScript/03 - Data Types.md

 > x = true; // x is a Boolean
 > ```

-Another component of data types is that you are able to concatenate data types in an interesting manner.
-Take, for example, the string `"Hello"` and the number `5`.
-It's strange that these different data types are able to be _added together_ using the addition [[02---Operators#assignment-operators|arithmetic operator]].
+Another component of data types is that you can concatenate them in an interesting manner.
+Take, for example, the string "Hello" and the number 5.
+It's strange that these different data types can be added together using the addition [[02---Operators#assignment-operators|arithmetic operator]].
 However, this is linked to the idea of [[02---Operators#type-coercion|type coercion]] discussed in a previous lesson.
 JavaScript will automatically convert one data type to match another in order to perform operations.

 > [!example2] Adding a String to a Number
 >